mpaquette18/AutoComplete/README.md

 For example, the Internet Movie Database uses it to display the names of movies as the user types; search engines use it to display suggestions as the user enters web search queries; cell phones use it to speed up text input.

 To Run this program, download this repository.
-Can be open as an Eclipse project.
+Can be opened as an Eclipse project.
-The important files are in the "src" folder; Autocomplete.java, AutocompleteGUI.java, BinarySearchDeluxe.java, Term,java.
+The important files are in the "src" folder; Autocomplete.java, AutocompleteGUI.java, BinarySearchDeluxe.java, Term.java.
 Before compiling these java files download algs4.jar from http://algs4.cs.princeton.edu/code/ download stdlib.jar from http://introcs.cs.princeton.edu/java/stdlib/